DIR-LAB/deep-batch-scheduler/README.md

 ```bash
 python compare-pick-jobs.py --rlmodel "./data/logs/lublin256-seed0/lublin256-seed0_s0/" --workload "./data/lublin_256.swf --seed 1 --len 1024 --iter 10"
 ```
-It will output something like this:
+In this scheduling case, we randomly select 10 job sequences using `seed=1`.
+It will output something like this for comparing different scheduling results:
 <figure>
 	<img align="middle" src="https://github.com/DIR-LAB/deep-batch-scheduler/blob/master/trained_models/resources/lublin256_1024.png" alt="Lublin256 Training Curve"/ width="400">
 </figure>
+We use the average to produce the performance tables in the paper.